asenicos/MST/README.md

-Analyzed  144  trials, accuracy is  95.8 %.
+Analyzed  144  stimuli, accuracy is  95.8 %.

 Size of Stroop effect is 119.591 +/- 1.243 ms.